A Chain Rule for Strict Twice Epi-Differentiability and its Applications: Introduction

-Strict twice epi-differentiability was first introduced in \cite{pr} and was only studied in \cite{pr3} for nonlinear programming and minimax problems.
-Our primary goal is to present a systematic approach for understanding this concept and its consequences in stability properties of generalized equations.
 One may wonder whether strict twice epi-differentiability leads us to stronger properties in comparison to those stemming from its weaker version, namely twice epi-differentiability.
-In Section~\ref{sec3}, we reveal that this stronger version of twice epi-differentiability render the graph of the subgradient mapping of $\ph$ in \eqref{CF} to satisfy an interesting regularity property, called {\em strict proto-differentiability}.
+As shown in Section~\ref{sec3}, this stronger version of twice epi-differentiability render the subgradient mapping of $\ph$ in \eqref{CF} to satisfy an interesting regularity property, called {\em strict proto-differentiability}.
 Such a property, as demonstrated in Section~\ref{sec04}, has a number of important implications.
 First, it allows us to characterize the regularity of the graph of the subgradient mapping of $\ph$ in \eqref{CF}, which is a highly nonconvex set.
 Second, we are able to achieve the equivalence of metric regularity and strong metric regularity for an important class of generalized equations at their nondegenerate solutions, which leads us to an extension of a similar result by Dontchev and Rockafellar in \cite{dr96}.
 Using the latter equivalence, we obtain a simple but useful characterization of continuous differentiability of the proximal mapping of the composite function $\ph$ in \eqref{CF}.
 Note that while $\ph$ may not be a convex function, it is well-known that its proximal mapping is locally single-valued (cf. \cite[Proposition~13.37]{rw}) and directionally differentiable.
-Using the concept of strict proto-differentiability, we are going to show that one should expect a stronger differentiability property of the proximal mapping, namely continuous differentiability, when certain subgradients of $\ph$ are chosen.
+Using the concept of strict proto-differentiability, we are going to show that one should expect a stronger differentiability property of the proximal mapping, namely continuous differentiability, when certain subgradients of $\ph$ are chosen. { Some of these properties, including continuous differentiability of proximal mappings, have been proven for the ${\cal C}^2$-partly smooth functions defined by Lewis; see \cite[Definition~4]{dhm} for the definition of such a function.
+This suggests that the ${\cal C}^2$-partly smooth functions are likely strict twice epi-differentiable.
+In fact, we will show in the follow-up paper \cite{hs23} that the class of strict twice epi-differentable functions encompasses the ${\cal C}^2$-partly smooth functions.
+This opens a new door to study the latter class of functions using tools of second-order generalized differentiation. }